A Good Scent from a Strange Mountain

-A Good Scent from a Strange Mountain is a 1992 collection of short stories by Robert Olen Butler.
+A Good Scent from a Strange Mountain is a 1992 collection of short stories by American writer Robert Olen Butler.
 It received the Pulitzer Prize for Fiction in 1993.

 Each story in the collection is narrated by a different Vietnamese immigrant living in the US state of Louisiana.
 The stories are largely character-driven and center on cultural differences between Vietnam and the United States.
 Many of the stories were first published in literary journals, and the collection was re-released in 2001 with two additional stories, "Salem" and "Missing".